Last Updated: Jun 14, 2018

-In this guide to building the best rig for VR you'll learn:
+In this guide to building the best virtual reality PC for 2018 and beyond you'll learn:

 ...
 It'll only be a short matter of time until VR becomes the leading gaming platform and gaming is changed forever and moves into a new territory of realism and personal and team experiences.